Nick

 stroke.
 As you'll see, it sort of works, but not for long.

-you are one of the kind people who has volunteered to help deliver
+If you are one of the kind people who has volunteered

 letters on this subject, you should get a little package with